BlueAndGold - Notre Dame Flips Rivals250 RB Audric Estime From Michigan State

 “Honestly, it is a great fit with everything they can offer me,” Estime told BlueandGold.com about choosing Notre Dame.
 “It’s the best of both worlds with their academics and it’s a top football school.

-“I think Notre Dame will put me in the best position to be successful in lief and reach the goals that I've set.”
+“I think Notre Dame will put me in the best position to be successful in life and reach the goals that I've set.”

 Estime flipped his pledge from Michigan State to Notre Dame.
 The four-star prospect originally committed to the Spartans Sept.
 13 over finalists Arizona State, Nebraska, Texas A&M, Rutgers and Virginia Tech.
 He held more than 20 scholarships in total.